Skip to main content

 When you invite the first member to a workspace, it transitions from personal to team.
 The invite flow shows a clear warning:

 Inviting a member makes this a team workspace.
-All bundles, credentials, and agents in this workspace will be shared with all members.
+All MCP servers, credentials, and A2A agents in this workspace will be shared with all members.

 This is the only gate.
 After that, everything in the workspace is shared — no confirmation modals on every action.